 Your decision is set in stone: You are going traveling – for a while.
-With this long term travel checklist you can be sure not to start unprepared into your long term travel experience and a nomadic lifestyle.
+With this long term travel checklist you can be sure not to start unprepared into any long term travel experience.

-We love travelling and almost as much we love planning our travels.
-Because booking flights, drafting itineraries and mapping out the trip makes it feel so much closer and real.
+We love long term traveling and almost as much we love planning our trips.
+Because booking flights, drafting itineraries and mapping out the trip makes the adventure feel close and real.
 Especially before going on long trips or when entirely living a nomadic lifestyle, there is a few things you should consider before hitting the road.

 Leaving a Life Behind